 - Can’t afford an applicant tracking software (ATS) system

-We’ve created two free Excel templates (also downloadable in Google Sheets), a job-specific recruitment template for individual hiring teams and a master tracking sheet of all applicants across all roles for HR or the hiring manager.
+The following free applicant tracking spreadsheet templates include a job-specific recruitment template for individual hiring teams and an HR applicant master tracking sheet of all applicants across all roles for HR or the hiring manager.

-Our templates can be downloaded for free, using either Excel or Google Sheets, and customized for your specific needs.
+Download the templates using either Excel or Google Sheets and customize them for your specific needs.
 They are easy to use and help optimize the hiring process.
-For a walkthrough of each spreadsheet, watch our instructional video below.

-Let’s look at each element and how to best use the template.
+Let’s look at each element and how to best use the recruitment template.

 When starting a new hiring process, right-click on the Position TEMPLATE tab and select Move or Copy.
 Select the sheet you wish to place the copy and check the box next to Create a Copy.
 This will create another tab that you can rename.
 The Sample tab shows you how you might use the template.